-To determine whether the Preservice Inspection (PSI) of ASME Code Class 1, Class 2, Class 3, Class MC, and Class CC components is performed in accordance with 10 CFR52, 10 CFR 50.55a, the ASME Code, Section III and Section XI, Technical Requirements Manual (TRM)/Site Director Procedures Manual (SDPM), and any documented licensing agreements between the NRC and the licensee.
+To determine whether the Preservice Inspection (PSI) of the American Society of Mechanical Engineers (ASME) Code Class 1, Class 2, Class 3, Class MC, and Class CC components is performed in accordance with Title 10 of the Code of Federal Regulations (10 CFR) Part 52, 10 CFR 50.55a, the ASME Code, Section III and Section XI, “Technical Requirements Manual (TRM)/Site Director Procedures Manual (SDPM),” and any documented licensing agreements between the NRC and the licensee.
 Specifically, the objective of this inspection activity is to verify that:

 a.
 The plant is designed and provided with access to enable the performance of preservice examination (PSI) and inservice examination.